rozlynboutin/microbiome_helper/16S-tutorial-(under-construction).md

 **Q1)** Based on the _Source_ column, how many samples are from each of the "BZ" and "CJS" source facilities?

-Now list the filenames in the fastq folder and take a look at one of the files  You can get the number of lines in a file with this command (where "FILENAME" should a file):
+Now list the filenames in the fastq folder.
+You can get the number of lines in a file with this command (where "FILENAME" should a file):

     wc -l FILENAME